LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

    [main 33975bb] conflicts resolved

 This is cause for celebration!
-The numbers after ``main`` are the commit number created by your terminal.

 Merge conflicts are minor on small applications, but can cause issues with large enterprise applications.
 Even though the thought of ruining software can be scary, every programmer deals with a merge conflict during their career.